nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/CEPLAS-StartYourARC-Series/2023-06-14_CEPLAS-Session03/2023-06-14_CEPLAS-Session03.md

 ---

+## New process, new worksheet

+1. Add a new sheet to the `assays/rnaseq/isa.assay.xlsx)` workbook.
+2. Add the template "RNASeq Assay"

+---

 ## Exercise :pencil:

-Try to fill the template with the protocol's details (`assays/rnaseq/protocols/RNA_extraction.txt`).
+Try to fill the two sheets with the protocol details:
+  - `assays/rnaseq/protocols/RNA_extraction.txt` and
+  - `assays/rnaseq/protocols/Illumina_libraries.txt`

 ---